After Party (song)

 "After Party" is a song by American rapper and singer Don Toliver.
 It was sent to rhythmic contemporary radio through Cactus Jack, Atlantic Records and We Run It Entertainment as the third and final single from his debut studio album, Heaven or Hell, on June 23, 2020.
-Toliver wrote the song with producer Sonny Digital, co-producer Mike Dean, additional producer Travis Scott, uncredited producers Tim and Kevin Gomringer from the production duo Cubeatz, and uncredited additional producer Nils.
+Toliver wrote the song with producer Sonny Digital, producers Tim and Kevin Gomringer from the production duo Cubeatz, producer Nils, co-producer Mike Dean and additional producer Travis Scott.
 The song gained popularity in mid-2020 after going viral on the social media video platform TikTok after multiple famous users on the app created dances to it and multiple memes were subsequently made about capybaras relating to it.

 Promotion

+On the Internet, the song has become associated with capybaras.

 The song was previewed on Travis Scott's Netflix documentary Look Mom I Can Fly.
 It originally featured a verse from Scott, which didn't make it to the final version.
 He later performed a portion of the song at the 2019 Astroworld Festival.